harshitaprabhu/ultrasonic-proximity-alert-system/README.md

 # Ultrasonic Proximity Alert System

-A real-time, configurable proximity detection and alert system developed using an Arduino Uno and HC-SR04 ultrasonic sensor.
+A configurable proximity detection and alert system simulated using an Arduino Uno and HC-SR04 ultrasonic sensor.

 ## 📌 Overview